 The Power of Scholarships

-Under Dean Edward A. Snyder’s leadership, Yale SOM has expanded its ability to offer scholarships to talented students, thanks to significant gifts from alumni and friends.
+In recent years, Yale SOM has expanded its ability to offer scholarships to talented students, thanks to significant gifts from alumni and friends.
 But Yale SOM still has fewer resources in this area than some peer schools, and that means that students who are otherwise well suited to Yale make the decision to go elsewhere.

 “What drew me to Yale SOM was the ‘business and society’ mission,” explains Betsy Rives ’17, who was working at the Los Angeles County Museum of Art when she decided to go to business school.
 “It was important to me to make sure that wherever my career led me, it was positive for the rest of the world.”
 Yale SOM quickly became her top choice.
 But while Rives knew where she wanted to go, money was a factor.

 “The financial obligation of business school is huge,” she says.
 “Some of the other programs I was accepted at were less expensive or included financial packages.”
 She continues, “I was coming from the nonprofit world and didn’t want to stray too far from my passion afterward, so there was no guarantee of being able to pay back giant loans.
 As much as I loved SOM, I couldn’t justify attending if it wasn’t affordable.”